trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. note:: This option overwrites the contents of :file:`/etc`.
 If any custom configurations exist, save them to a backup or the home directory first.
-Alternately, use :ref:`Boot Environment Manager` post-installation to mount the previous |pcbsd| boot environment to copy over any configuration files which may not have been backed up.
+Alternately, use the :ref:`Boot Environment Manager` post-installation to mount the previous |pcbsd| boot environment to copy over any configuration files which may not have been backed up.